-tags.vertex or edges.vertex
+tags.vertex or edges.vertex configuration

 Nebula Graph uses ID as the unique primary key when creating vertexes and edges, overwriting the data in that primary key if it already exists.
-So, if a Neo4j property value is given as the Nebula Graph'S ID and the value is duplicated in Neo4j, duplicate ids will result.
+So, if a Neo4j property value is given as the Nebula Graph'S ID and the value is duplicated in Neo4j, duplicate IDs will be generated.
 One and only one of their corresponding data will be stored in the Nebula Graph, and the others will be overwritten.
-Because the data import process is concurrently writing data to Nebula Graph, the resulting saved data is not guaranteed to be the latest data in Neo4j.
+Because the data import process is concurrently writing data to Nebula Graph, the final saved data is not guaranteed to be the latest data in Neo4j.